bryantm1123/NewsReader/README.md

 The article reader is a simple view controller that accepts the article data and displays it in a layout similar to the article preview.

-## Roadmap
-### Webview for full article
-Explore loading the full article in a web view to provide a better user experience.
-The API limits the article text, making the full article unreadable.
-However it does provide a url to the article source.
-The app could load this url into a web view to provide access to the full article content.

-### Filters
-The API supports multiple query parameters and search filters, to include topics, sources, and categories.
-The app could provide more options for the user to narrow the scope of the news article feed based on interests.

-### Swift UI
-The app could replace UIKit with SwiftUI to improve the user interface.